 If you are currently self-employed, you will also need to complete the self-employed application form to accompany your claim for Council Tax Support or Housing Benefit.
 Please note, that most people of working age will claim Universal Credit for help with their housing cost unless they meet a few exceptions.
 See Universal Credit page form more information.

-Please complete, sign and return the form(s) to:
+Please complete, sign and return the form(s) and supporting documents to: